GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 <!-- Provare a mettere l'abstract direttamente nel frontespizio in piccolo -->
-# 1. Abstract

 \newpage

-# 2. Theoretical Background on Emotions
+# 1. Introduction

+Emotions play a fundamental role in shaping human cognition, behavior, and decision-making.
+They influence how individuals perceive and interact with their surroundings, making them critical in contexts that require human-machine interaction.
+Recent advancements in technology have enabled the integration of emotion recognition into various applications, ranging from healthcare to social robotics.

+In the automotive domain, emotions are particularly relevant for assessing user satisfaction in different driving modes, such as autonomous driving and manual control.
+Our system aims to provide an innovative service that evaluates passenger experiences automatically, based on their perceived emotions.
+This service can be utilized by companies offering ride-hailing and driving services, enabling them to assess the quality of drivers or autonomous driving systems and improve customer satisfaction.
+By analyzing passengers’ emotional states during a ride, the system delivers insights that help identify strengths and areas for improvement, fostering better service quality and user trust.

+Facial Emotion Recognition (FER) emerges as a key technology in this context.
+By analyzing facial expressions, FER systems infer users’ emotional states in real-time, providing an objective evaluation of their experiences.
+This capability is especially valuable in ride-hailing services, where customer feedback is essential for evaluating and enhancing driving performance.

+However, implementing FER in constrained environments like in-car systems poses unique challenges.
+Factors such as limited computational resources, varying environmental conditions (e.g., lighting, seating positions), and privacy concerns must be addressed to create effective solutions.
+This study investigates these challenges, building the foundation for a system that leverages FER to improve passenger satisfaction and trust in driving technologies.

+## 1.1.
+Emotion Recognition: Applications and Challenges

 Emotions are complex psychological states that encompass subjective experiences, physiological responses, and behavioral expressions.
-They significantly influence human cognition and social interactions, affecting decision-making, perception, and relationships.

-## 2.1.
+They play a crucial role in shaping human cognition, influencing decision-making, perception, and social interactions.
+Understanding and categorizing emotions has been a focus of psychological research, leading to the development of various theoretical models.
+These frameworks have laid the foundation for technologies like Facial Emotion Recognition (FER), which aim to interpret emotions from observable cues such as facial expressions.

+### 1.1.1.
 Emotion Classifications

-Various models have been developed to categorize emotions:
+Two major models dominate the study of emotion categorization:

-- **Discrete Emotion Theory**: This theory suggests that humans possess a set of basic emotions that are universally recognizable.
-Paul Ekman's research identified six fundamental emotions: anger, disgust, fear, happiness, sadness, and surprise.
-Each is associated with distinct facial expressions and physiological patterns [@WikipediaEmotionClassification].
+- **Discrete Emotion Theory**: This theory suggests that humans experience a set of universal, basic emotions.
+Pioneered by Paul Ekman, research has identified six fundamental emotions—anger, disgust, fear, happiness, sadness, and surprise—each linked to distinct facial expressions and physiological responses.
+These emotions are universally recognizable across cultures, supporting the notion of a biological basis for emotional expression [@WikipediaEmotionClassification].

-- **Dimensional Models**: These models represent emotions along *continuous* dimensions rather than discrete categories.
-The *Circumplex Model* is a prominent example, organizing emotions within a circular space defined by two axes: *valence* and *arousal* [@Murphy2024].
+- **Dimensional Models**: These models conceptualize emotions as points within a continuous space rather than discrete categories.
+One prominent example is the *Circumplex Model*, proposed by James Russell, which organizes emotions along two axes:
+  - **Valence**: The positivity or negativity of an emotion (e.g., happiness is positive, sadness is negative).
+  - **Arousal**: The intensity or activation level of an emotion (e.g., excitement is high-arousal, calmness is low-arousal) [@Murphy2024].

+These frameworks provide structured ways to interpret and classify emotions, offering significant utility for applications like FER in automotive contexts.

-## 2.2.
-Discrete Emotion Theory: Roots, Universality, and Significance
+### 1.1.2.
+Discrete Emotion Theory: Universality and Characteristics

-Discrete Emotion Theory posits that humans experience a set of fundamental emotions, each with distinct characteristics and evolutionary purposes.
-This theory has its roots in Charles Darwin's work on the expression of emotions, where he argued that emotions serve adaptive functions for survival.
-Paul Ekman's modern research built on this foundation, identifying six core emotions—anger, disgust, fear, happiness, sadness, and surprise—through cross-cultural studies [@WikipediaEmotionClassification].

-### 2.2.1.
-Characteristics of Basic Emotions
+The Discrete Emotion Theory, rooted in Charles Darwin's work, posits that emotions have evolutionary purposes, aiding survival and adaptation.
+Ekman’s cross-cultural studies confirmed the universality of six basic emotions, which are recognized and expressed consistently across populations.

-Each of the six core emotions has distinguishing features:
+Each of these basic emotions has unique characteristics:

-- **Anger**: Triggered by perceived threats or injustices, anger is characterized by increased arousal, narrowed attention, and physiological changes such as increased heart rate and adrenaline release.
+- **Anger**: Associated with perceived threats or injustices, marked by physiological arousal and narrowed focus.
-- **Disgust**: Often a response to contaminants or morally offensive behavior, disgust manifests through a distinctive facial expression involving nose wrinkling and lip curling.
+- **Disgust**: Often a response to harmful or offensive stimuli, with distinct facial cues like nose wrinkling.
-- **Fear**: A reaction to danger or threat, fear prompts the fight-or-flight response, enhancing focus and physiological readiness.
+- **Fear**: Triggers the fight-or-flight response, enhancing focus and readiness for action.
-- **Happiness**: Associated with positive experiences and satisfaction, happiness is expressed through smiles and other outward signs of well-being.
+- **Happiness**: Signifies satisfaction and well-being, expressed through smiles and other positive indicators.
-- **Sadness**: Elicited by loss or disappointment, sadness is marked by lowered energy and slower cognitive processes.
+- **Sadness**: Linked to loss or disappointment, characterized by lowered energy.
-- **Surprise**: Triggered by unexpected events, surprise is characterized by widened eyes and raised eyebrows, facilitating rapid information processing.
+- **Surprise**: Prompted by unexpected events, facilitating rapid attention shifts with widened eyes and raised eyebrows.

-### 2.2.2.
-Facial Expression Recognition and Universality

 Ekman’s studies demonstrated that these emotions are universally recognized through facial expressions, even in cultures isolated from global influences.
 For instance, widened eyes and raised eyebrows universally signal surprise, while smiles denote happiness.
 This universality suggests a biological basis for basic emotions, enabling effective nonverbal communication.

-## 2.3.
+### 1.1.3.
 The Circumplex Model: Valence and Arousal

 Developed by James Russell, the Circumplex Model (depicted in Figure \ref{fig:circumplex_model}) maps emotions based on two dimensions: